nathanl/jquery.persistentForm/README.markdown

   // URL for ajax posts.
 Defaults to URL in form's action attribute
   url: '/some/path',

-  // Initial wait time before checking for changes
+  // Initial wait time before checking for changes (in milliseconds)
   saveInterval: 3000,

+  // Each time the plugin autosaves, it will measure how long
+  // it takes for the server to respond.
+It will then determine
+  // how long to wait before autosaving again by multiplying
+  // the response time by this ratio.
+  // For example, if the server takes 250ms to respond and you set a ratio of
+  // 100, we'll check for changes again in 25000ms (25 seconds).
+  saveIntervalRatio: 50,

+  // The upper limit on how long to wait between autosaves (in milliseconds).
+  // No matter how slow the server is to respond, even if it responds with
+  // errors, don't wait longer than this to try autosaving again.
+  maxInterval: 300000,

   // Which inputs within the form do you want to autosave?
   // Any valid jQuery selector string is fine, so be as
-  // clever as you like: 'input:not(".secret")' or whatever
+  // clever as you like: ':input:not(button):not(.ignore)' or whatever
-  inputSelectors: 'input,select,textarea',
+  inputSelectors: ':input:not(button)',

-  // Button which, when clicked, will trigger an incremental
+  // Button which, when clicked, will trigger an incremental AJAX save.
-  // AJAX save
   saveButton: '#saveButton',

   // Element to update with messages like
   // "Last auto-saved 11:40:54 Friday, September 23, 2011"
   saveTimeDisplay: "#saveMessages",

-  // If provided, triggers experimental behavior:
-  // plugin dynamically adjusts how often it tries
-  // to autosave based on how long the server takes
-  // to respond.
-It calculates the server response time
-  // and multiplies by this ratio.
-For example, if the server
-  // takes 250ms to respond and you set a ratio of 100,
-  // we'll check for changes again in 25000ms (25 seconds).
-  saveIntervalRatio: 100,

   // Whether to console.log() debugging messages from
   // within the plugin